Skip to content

 Introduction

-The OGC API -- Processes standard supports the wrapping of computational tasks into executable processes that can be offered by a server through a Web API and be invoked by a client application.
+OGC API -- Processes is a standard that supports the wrapping of computational tasks into executable processes that can be offered by a server through a Web API and be invoked by a client application.
 The standard specifies a processing interface to communicate over a RESTful protocol using JavaScript Object Notation (JSON) encodings.
 The standard leverages concepts from the OGC Web Processing Service (WPS) 2.0 Interface Standard but does not require implementation of a WPS.
 The Core part of the standard is called OGC API - Processes - Part 1: Core.
 The Core part of the standard supports the wrapping of computational tasks into executable processes that can be offered by a server through a Web API and be invoked by a client application either synchronously or asynchronously.
 Examples of computational processes that can be supported by implementations of this specification include raster algebra, geometry buffering, constructive area geometry, routing, imagery analysis and several others.

 Note